BakhturinaPolina/billionaire_novels_rating_predictor/src/stage08_llm_labeling/openrouter_experiments/docs/prompts.md

 - Always keep the phrasing clinical and non-romanticized.

 OUTPUT FORMAT
-- Return ONLY the label, as a short noun phrase of 2–6 words.
-- No explanations, no extra sentences, no lists.
+- Return your answer as a single JSON object, with no extra text before or after it.
+- Use EXACTLY these keys: "label", "scene_summary", "primary_categories", "secondary_categories", "is_noise", "rationale".
+- Output MUST be valid JSON (no markdown code fences, no extra text).

 EXAMPLES (do NOT repeat these exact labels; just mimic the style)